 Mary Magdalene, by Piero di Cosimo: Mary as a rich and beautiful noblewoman

-She was NOT the gorgeous red-haired woman so often portrayed in paintings of the crucifixion.
+For a start, she was NOT the gorgeous red-haired woman so often portrayed in paintings of the crucifixion.
 Nor was she a repentant prostitute.
 Nor was she a rich and cultured European woman like the one shown here.
+Sorry about that.

-She was a middle-class Jewish business-woman from the town of Magdala, a town noted for its dried fish and wool dyes.
+she was almost certainly a middle-class Jewish business-woman from the town of Magdala, a town noted for its dried fish and wool dyes.
+Nothing sexy there.

 illegitimacy; this was a serious charge, much more so then than now, because a religious teacher had to have an impeccable family background, and have parents who were esteemed in their community